 - Vertical Aim settings: All Standard

-The best sen for Warzone 2 controller players for Horizontal Stick Sensitivity and Vertical Stick Sensitivity is between 4 and 9.
+The best sensitivity for Warzone 2 controller players for Horizontal Stick Sensitivity and Vertical Stick Sensitivity is between 4 and 9.
 Any Warzone 2 controller sensitivity below 4 can put you at a disadvantage when reacting too slowly in gunfights.
 A sensitivity over 9 could compromise aim.

 We find that 6 is the best Warzone 2 controller sensitivity for most players to start with, but you will need to jump into a game and experiment to find the Warzone 2 controller sens that works for you.